Max Verstappen vs Lewis Hamilton: One year on, relive Formula 1's most dramatic title decider in Abu Dhabi

 Mercedes, surely knowing that the FIA were never really going to rule against themselves in an appeal, said that having been in "constructive dialogue" with the FIA and F1, they welcomed the governing body's steps and now would work with stakeholders to "build a better Formula 1 - for every team and every fan who loves this sport as much as we do".

-Neither Hamilton or Wolff attended the FIA's Awards Gala, where Verstappen was officially made champion.
+Neither Hamilton nor Wolff attended the FIA's Awards Gala, where Verstappen was officially made champion.

 Masi loses job, FIA admit errors